 Haven sold the property on Placer Road and physically transferred more than 100 animals from its Placer Road Pet Cemetery to the Sleepy Hollow Pet Memorial Park on Rhonda Road in Anderson, California.

-The Society began construction of a two-table low cost spay/neuter clinic to address the growing need for sterilization services.
-In 2002, the 4,485 sq. ft. spay/neuter clinic opened for business.
+The Society began construction of a two-table low cost spay/neuter hospital to address the growing need for sterilization services.
+In 2002, the 4,485 sq. ft. spay/neuter hospital opened for business.

 The Morgan Adoption Center opens to double the holding capacity for dogs and cats.
 The 10,300 square foot building has 72 dog kennels, 66 cat condos, one cat and two dog visiting rooms, a community cat socialization room, a commercial laundry facility, a grooming room, and two food prep rooms with commercial dish washers.